 Things that you’ll have to take under advisement include:

 - The size of the other pet.
 Cats have certain hardwired instincts.
-They will be compelled to chase and kill small, fast animals.
-However, they’ll also be scared of large animals.
+She will be compelled to chase and kill small, fast animals.
+However, she’ll also be scared of large animals.

 - The temperament of the other pet.
 Cats have variable moods.
-They may be curious and calm one moment, and aggressive the next.
+She may be curious and calm one moment, and aggressive the next.
 How will another pet react to this?

 Consider how much work a second pet will be.
 Do you have time to care for them without your cat being neglected?
 Cats do not like being second best.

-If a cat feels that a new pet is taking ‘its’ attention, it’ll react adversely.
-You must ensure that your cat gets the same amount of one-on-one time that they’ve always had.
+If a cat feels that a new pet is taking ‘her’ attention, she’ll react adversely.
+You must ensure that your cat gets the same amount of one-on-one time that she’s always had.

 It can be tough to introduce a second pet to a cat’s house.
 Tough does not mean impossible, though.
 If you’re prepared to tolerate annoyance from your cat, it can be done.